-Since 2013, the factory which is still in operation (container glass manufacturer) is covered by the EU ETS.
+Since 2013, the factory which is still in operation (container glass manufacturer) is covered by the EU ETS11.

-$CO_2$ emission for the whole time series (including the EU ETS period) for both factories is calculated using the Tier 3 method (2006 IPCC Guidelines), i.e. multiplying emission factor for each carbonate (expressed in tonnes of $CO_2$ released per tonne of carbonate) by annual consumption (mass) of each carbonate used (mined).
+CO2 emission for the whole time series (including the EU ETS period) for both factories is calculated using the Tier 3 method (2006 IPCC Guidelines), i.e. multiplying emission factor for each carbonate (expressed in tonnes of CO2 released per tonne of carbonate) by annual consumption (mass) of each carbonate used (mined).
 Since the fraction calcination achieved for particulate carbonates is not known, it is assumed that the fraction calcination is equal to 1.00.
 In this way, the emission was calculated by summing up emissions from all carbonates used, for each plant individually.

 Since 2013, data on emissions and used calculation methods, which are verified by independent accredited verifiers, are taken from the annual emission reports under the EU emission trading system.
+All verified data are included in the inventory without any adjustments.
+The factory covered by the EU ETS for its emission calculation uses the method based on the input of raw material, which is comparable to the Tier 3 method from the 2006 IPCC Guidelines.

-&lt;sup>12 Names of the sectors that operators use in their ETS reports do not entirely correspond to IPCC categories.
+11 Names of the sectors that operators use in their ETS reports do not entirely correspond to IPCC categories.
 ETS reports for 2013 and 2014 in the category 2.A.3 include one glass producer together with two rock wool produces.
 This has resulted in emissions from the category 2.A.3 reported in the NIR being significantly lower than emissions reported under the EU ETS.